divya-nandigam/emplyo-spark/README.md

 - Vite
 - TypeScript
 - React
+- node.js
+- mongoDB
 - shadcn-ui
 - Tailwind CSS

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/79cb058f-0e6a-4930-9419-6a17c37a1771) and click on Share -> Publish.
+Simply open [verscel](https://verscel.dev/projects/79cb058f-0e6a-4930-9419-6a17c37a1771) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my vs code project?

 Yes, you can!